Node similarity as a basic principle behind connectivity in complex networks

-c) Because of the usually undirected property of similarity, it is a natural model for undirected networks in which connections are induced from both sides as in social networks.
-But similarity can also be used in a directed manner when additional factors such as time in a growth model (e.g., citation network) enforce directed relations.\\ d) Similarity does not require global knowledge such as node-degree about all network nodes.
+Beside the relation shown between similarity and connectivity strength, there are a number of other points that show that a similarity model is an appropriate and natural way to describe real complex networks:\\ a) Most network formation models are developed to reproduce only power-law distributions such as in Figure~\ref{fig:flickr_node_degree_distribution_comments}A. Thus, they cannot explain node-degree distributions distinct from a power-law as in Figure~\ref{fig:flickr_node_degree_distribution_comments}\,C to E. A similarity model, by contrast, covers naturally the full observed diversity from power-law to non-power-law distributions.\\ b) A similarity model does not depend on dynamics in network size such as an increase or decrease in the total number of networks nodes.
+It therefore works within situations of network growth as well as shrinkage or even for pure reorganization of links in a network of constant size.
+Since also power-law like distributions can be reproduced by the similarity model, the observed power-law characteristics of real networks are not necessarily a result of network growth.\\ c) Because of the usually undirected property of similarity, it is a natural model for undirected networks in which connections are induced from both sides as in social networks.
+But similarity works also in a directed manner when additional factors such as time in a growth model (e.g., citation network) enforce directed relations.\\ d) Similarity does not require global knowledge such as node-degree about all network nodes.
 Similarity refers only to the local environment of people in real physical as well as in virtual communication worlds.